Clamentos/FabRISC/src/spec/Section4.typ

             [#middle([*Name*])], [#middle([*Description*])],

-            [`FNCL`], [*Fence Loads*: \ This instruction forbids the hart to reorder any memory load instruction across the fence.], [`FNCS`], [*Fence Stores*: \ This instruction forbids the hart to reorder any memory store instruction across the fence.],
+            [`FNCL`], [*Fence Loads*: \ This instruction forbids the hart from reordering any memory load instruction across the fence.],

+            [`FNCS`], [*Fence Stores*: \ This instruction forbids the hart from reordering any memory store instruction across the fence.],

-            [`FNCLS`], [*Fence Loads and Stores*: \ This instruction forbids the hart to reorder any memory load or store instruction across the fence.],
+            [`FNCLS`], [*Fence Loads and Stores*: \ This instruction forbids the hart from reordering any memory load or store instruction across the fence.],

-            [`FNCIOL`], [*Fence IO Loads*: \ This instruction forbids the hart to reorder any IO load instruction across the fence.], [`FNCIOS`], [*Fence IO Stores*: \ This instruction forbids the hart to reorder any IO store instruction across the fence.],
+            [`FNCIOL`], [*Fence IO Loads*: \ This instruction forbids the hart from reordering any IO load instruction across the fence.],

-            [`FNCIOLS`], [*Fence IO Loads and Stores*: \ This instruction forbids the hart to reorder any IO load or store instruction across the fence.],
+            [`FNCIOS`], [*Fence IO Stores*: \ This instruction forbids the hart from reordering any IO store instruction across the fence.],

-            [`FNCI`], [*Fence Instructions*: \ This instruction signals that a modification of the instruction cache happened.]
+            [`FNCIOLS`], [*Fence IO Loads and Stores*: \ This instruction forbids the hart from reordering any IO load or store instruction across the fence.]
         )),

-        [The fences can be used on any memory type instruction, including the atomic `CAS` and `VCAS` to forbid reordering when acquiring or releasing a lock for critical sections and barriers.
-Writes to portions of memory where the code is stored can be made effective by issuing a command to the cache subsystem via the dedicated implementation specific `CACOP` instruction as briefly discussed above.
-The `FNC` module also requires the ability for the hart to switch between the release consistency and the more stringent sequential consistency model.],
+        [The fences can be used on any memory type instruction, including the atomic `CAS` to forbid reordering when acquiring or releasing a lock for critical sections and barriers.
+Writes to portions of memory where the code is stored can be made effective by issuing a command to the cache subsystem via the dedicated implementation specific `CACOP` instruction as briefly discussed in the previous subsection.],

         comment([